 A copy of the Independent Study Form is available from the Ph.D.
 Office or the GSSW Registrar.
-This form must be approved by the student's advisor and the Ph.D.
-Program Director and submitted to the GSSW Registrar prior to the first day of the quarter in which it will be registered.
+This form must be approved by the student's advisor and the Associate Dean for Doctoral Education and submitted to the GSSW Registrar prior to the first day of the quarter in which it will be registered.